-This segment is meant to help you reflect on the theme of the social teachings of the Church.
-It will also provide some awareness of how Alive in Christ integrates the Church's social teachings into the curriculum.
+This segment is designed to help you reflect on the theme of the Social Teachings of the Church.
+It will also provide some awareness of how Alive in Christ integrates the Church's Social Teachings into the curriculum.
 Just follow the outline.
-Begin by reflecting or journaling on the first question.
+Begin by reflecting on or journaling the first question.
 Watch the video Theological Foundations: Catholic Social Teaching and note how the explanation sheds light on the topic for your own understanding.
-Then read the article "Catholic Social Teaching" and write down your responses to the reflection questions.
+Then read the article "Catholic Social Teaching" and answer the reflection questions.